bossanova808/kodi.ozweather.2nd.screen/README.md

-# Kodi '2nd Screen'
+# 10-Foot Dash :tv:

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/bossanova808)

 ## Introduction

-This is a Kodi '2nd screen' project - i.e. for a second screen that runs alongside/below your main Kodi display, and which displays useful/related information about what is playing etc.

-_(Actually, if you_ just _want a nice clock with some handy key weather data, you can just ignore the Kodi side of this altogether!)._

-This app provides a simple GUI dashboard which displays the current time, basic current & upcoming weather information, and - if Kodi is playing something - some simple Kodi 'Now Playing' information (Time Remaining and Poster/Thumbnail Artwork).
+This project is designed to rescue older hardware most of us have lying around - old phones and tablets in particular - and resurrect them as a handy 'under tv' information dashboard.

-All of this with an easy to read '10ft' interface size - i.e. you should be able to see & read your screen comfortably, from a normal TV viewing position, some metres away.
+The interface is designed as an easy to read '10 foot' interface size - i.e. you should be able to see & read your screen comfortably, from a normal TV viewing position, some metres away.

-The weather data is sourced from either OpenMeteo or, if you're in Australia, you get the much more accurate weather data directly from the Australian Bureau of Meteorology.
+It currently has 3 modes:

+- Digital Clock (when unconfigured, or no network available)
+- Clock & Weather information (using [OpenMeteo](https://open-meteo.com/) or the [Australian Bureau of Meteorology](https://www.bom.gov.au/) as the data source)
+- Media Player 'Now Playing' artwork & info (Optional - tracking playbacks from [Jellyfin](https://jellyfin.org/) or [Kodi](https://kodi.tv)

-The idea is that you can use pretty much any old tablet or smartphone for this (most of us have a few of those in the cupboard by now..).
+The idea is that you can use pretty much any old tablet or smartphone for this (most of us have a few of those in the cupboard by now...).
 You could also use a Raspberry Pi with a screen.
-Really - just about anything you have really, as long as it can run a browser with some basic, albeit somewhat modern, features, and you can connect it to the same local network on which your Kodi is running).
+Really - just about anything you have really, as long as it can run a browser with some basic, albeit _somewhat_ modern, features.
+Of course, it needs to be on the same network as your media player, if you're using the media player features - but a wireless connection is fine.

-Here's a few photos / screenshots to give you an idea.
+Here's a few photos / screenshots to give you a better idea.

 Tablet under a TV, with Kodi playing a movie: